omni/tokenbridge/README.md

 git clone https://github.com/poanetwork/tokenbridge
 ```

-If there is no need to build docker images for the TokenBridge components (oracle, monitor, UI), initialize submodules, install dependencies, compile the Smart Contracts:
+If there is no need to build docker images for the TokenBridge components (oracle, monitor), initialize submodules, install dependencies, compile the Smart Contracts:
 ```
 yarn initialize
 ```